Bytez-com/docs/examples/julia/README.md

 # Setting Up the Julia Environment

-To set up the required environment with the specified packages, follow these steps in the Julia REPL:
+To set up the required environment with the specified packages, follow these steps in the Julia REPL.

+To start the Julia REPL, simply run the command `julia`

 1. **Activate a New Project Environment**: